kmalpati/browse-upload/README.md

 # browse-upload
-Simple nodejs app to upload the files to a server and browse it through http
+Simple nodejs app to upload the files to a server and browse it through http.
+Uses serve-index node module to get the browsing capability.

 ## How to install